-Duo Savigni and mezzo soprano Anna Tonna present “Verde, Bianco, ROSSINI!”, an homage to the “Swan of Pesaro” at the former palace of Empress Maria Luigia di Parma, (Napoleon Bonapart’s second wife, muse of the city of Parma) on Sunday November 19 at 4 PM, at the Museo Glauco Lombardi in Parma (Italy).
+Duo Savigni and mezzo soprano Anna Tonna present “Verde, Bianco, ROSSINI!”, an homage to the “Swan of Pesaro” at the former palace of Empress Maria Luigia di Parma, (Napoleon Bonapart’s second wife, muse of the city of Parma) at the Museo Glauco Lombardi in Parma (Italy).

 Offering an alternative view of “Rossini as chamber music”, Italian Romantic era instrumentalists Duo Savigni, collaborate with mezzo Anna Tonna in a program of chamber music songs and opera arias arranged for fortepiano, romantic guitar and mezzo from works by celebrated composer of Pesaro.
 The program essays transcriptions of overtures of La Cenerentola and Il barbiere di Siviglia by Ferdinando Carrulli; La regata veneziana for mezzo and fortepiano; original arrangements for trio of arias from the operas Tancredi and Semiramide; original arrangement of “Amori scendeti”, a canzone by Rossini dedicated to the Duchess of Alba from Spain.